 Now, let’s see the reasons for structural unemployment from a much broader perspective and which affects masses, unlike just an individual which happens because of individual choices:-

-Since all these above reasons are just not related to business and have a much wider hemisphere covered, it becomes all the more important to see how serious can the impact of structural unemployment be.
-Structural unemployment is caused by forces other than the business cycle.
+Since all these above reasons for structural unemployment are just not related to business and have a much wider hemisphere covered, it becomes all the more important to see how serious can the impact of structural unemployment be.
+It is caused by forces other than the business cycle.

 This means that structural unemployment can last for decades and may need an essential revolution to repair the situation.
-If structural unemployment is not addressed, it can increase the unemployment rate even after the recession for a long time and can increase the natural rate of unemployment.
+If it is not addressed, it can increase the structural unemployment rate even after the recession for a long time and can increase the natural rate of unemployment.

 For example, thousands of manufacturing jobs were lost in the United States the past decades as these have either been outsourced or moved to countries like India, and China.
 This has created a huge gap in available workers and available jobs in an industry in a location.

-All in all, we can say that this issue of structural unemployment needs to be addressed with great care and dedication.
-Structural unemployment is mostly related with workers who are not able to shift industries, but this is not entirely true since there are also instances where even being in the same industry, technological advancements make the skills of workers obsolete.
+All in all, we can say that this issue needs to be addressed with great care and dedication.
+Structural unemployment is mostly related to workers who are not able to shift industries, but this is not entirely true since there are also instances where even being in the same industry, technological advancements make the skills of workers obsolete to avoid structural unemployment.